codingpotions/nulite/README.md

 ![Preview of the Nulite blog starter.
 A simple website whith sample articles](https://imgur.com/lmqf76D.png)

+If you know Spanish, take a look at this article to [set up your blog for free with this template](https://codingpotions.com/crear-blog-gratis-markdown/)

 ## Features

 - 🧐 Simple.
 Elegant, minimalist design, clear and easy to read.